Drones4STEM/DroneController/README.md

 Libraries and examples used to control the drone's movements in GUIDED mode, if the drone is implemented with an optical flow sensor and a rangefinder.

-Velocity control, position control and yaw control are currently avaliable by``import FlightController`` , and an example script was provided to control the vehicle with SITL, or a real drone.
+Velocity control, position control and yaw control are currently avaliable by``import FlightController`` , and several example scripts are provided to control the vehicle with SITL, or a real drone.

 ## GUIDED_NOGPS